lemon-sh/lemonsh.moe/content/blog/onedrive-abuse.md

 Another question you might have is, why images specifically?
 Why not music / videos / etc.?

 Well, you can technically host any kind of content with this proxy, but I just felt like image hosting is a good demo usecase.
-Larger files are going to be problematic because for every request, your server needs to use `2 * filesize` of bandwidth (download from OneDrive and then upload to the user), so caching may be unfeasible.
+Larger files are going to be problematic because for every request, your server needs to use `2 * filesize` of bandwidth (download from OneDrive and then upload to the user) and caching may be unfeasible.

 # #3: Storing personal data securely
 It's well-known that storing sensitive information in the cloud is a very bad idea, especially with non-private services like OneDrive or Google Drive, because these companies can access your data whenever they want - or when the government wants.

-But there's nothing encryption couldn't fix!
-We can use the `crypt` remote type:
+But, we can use the `crypt` remote type to mitigate this:

 > Rclone `crypt` remotes encrypt and decrypt other remotes.
 > A remote of type `crypt` does not access a storage system directly, but instead wraps another remote, which in turn accesses the storage system.

-Considering that we're working with sensitive data here, if you have trouble understanding something here, please [RTFM](https://rclone.org/crypt/) so that you don't commit a security fail.
+Considering that we're working with sensitive data here, if you have trouble understanding something here, please [RTFM](https://rclone.org/crypt/).
 With that in mind, let's begin:

 ### Create an empty folder for the encrypted files
 ```sh